Code of Conduct

 Students are required to fulfill their financial obligations to the College.
 The signing of promissory notes or any agreement to pay has legal consequences that students should take seriously.

-Students are not permitted to engage in fundraising at performances at the Performing Arts Center (FTC PAC) unless specific guidelines are followed and written permission granted.
+Students are not permitted to engage in fundraising at performances at the Performing Arts Center (FTC PAC) unless specific guidelines are followed, and written permission granted.
 Students are permitted to fundraise for academic projects and clubs within the College community during regular school hours so long as policies are followed.
-A formal request on a College form must be signed by the Academic Chair or by the Club Advisor, and should be approved by and filed with the Dean of Students office before any fundraising may take place.
+A formal request on a college form must be signed by the Dean of Students or the designee, and should be approved by and filed with the Dean of Students office before any fundraising may take place.

 Gambling-live or online-is not permitted in any building or on campus grounds.

-Smoking is not permitted in College buildings or Residence Halls.
+Smoking is not permitted in college buildings or Residence Halls.
 This includes a prohibition against cigars, vaping and e-cigarettes, and compliance with the New York State Clean Indoor Air Act.
-Further, smoking any of the above is not permitted on campus but only in a few designated areas around the campus.
+Smoking any of the above is not permitted on campus but may be allowed only in a few designated areas around the campus away from the entrance to buildings.
 Violations will be subject to disciplinary process.

 Hoverboards, Skateboards, Rollerblades & Similar Equipment